Paying Your Nanny Under the Table? Here Are Six Things That Can Go Wrong

 5. You Incur Fines and Penalties for Not Following the Law

 There are a number of wage and labor laws and regulations that household employers need to follow.
 Some may be bundled into a Domestic Workers Bill of Rights for your state.
 Others fall under the Fair Labor Standards Act (FLSA), Department of Labor rules, or IRS designations.
 These rules designate how to classify an employee for tax purposes, pay your employee including for overtime hours, properly track hours, provide time off, pay a minimum wage, and more.
 Not following the law will get you in trouble with your state and possibly the federal government.
 They won’t hesitate to impose a fine or penalty for your missteps.

 6. You’ve Invited an IRS or State Tax Agency Audit

 Getting caught paying your nanny “under the table” in any of the above scenarios could also trigger an IRS audit.
-Now the government is looking through your tax returns to see what else you may up to.
+Now the government is looking through your tax returns to see what else you may be up to.
 If you haven’t done anything else wrong, the audit could just be a hassle.
-But you still may need to pay back taxes or a fine for not legally paying your nanny.
+But you still may need to pay back taxes, fines, and interest for not legally paying your nanny.
 According to The Motley Fool, failing to pay employment taxes can cost on average $25,000 in penalties and interest.

 Take the time to do it right.
 Or, even better, have someone do it for you and save yourself the trouble.
 You will have peace of mind and may be able to take advantage of tax savings through the Child and Dependent Care Tax Credit and your employer’s Dependent Care Flexible Spending Account.